R. Daneel Olivaw: Zeroth Law of Robotics

-The Foundation Series
+The Foundation series

 Together Daneel and Giskard imagine the science of "psychohistory" or laws of humanics, that would enable them to execute the "Zeroth Law" in a quantitative sense.
-Thousands of years later this would be developed into practical application by Hari Seldon.
+Thousands of years later this would be developed into practical application by mathematician Hari Seldon.

 From that time onward, Daneel manipulates the galaxy with the help of his many robot allies.
 Hari Seldon's wife Dors Venabili is the only one of Daneel's humanoid robot allies to be shown in the books.
 He sets up both the Galactic Empire and Gaia in order to create a society that does not need robots.
-Under the guise of Eto Demerzel, he becomes the first minister to galactic Emperor Cleon I and Stannell VI.
+Under the guise of Eto Demerzel, he becomes the First Minister to galactic Emperor Stanel VI and Cleon I.